 There is little in this life that is more rewarding that sharing things that you love to do with like-minded people.
 When Trash to Treasure Tuesday rolls around I can’t wait to see what my gal friends have to share with us.
-Bonus is I get to share too.
-My subject for this month’s makeover is this antique library table.
+With that in mind, my subject for this month’s makeover is this antique library table.
 Aren’t the lines fabulous?

 I know I say it all the time, but I had no intention of coming home with this size of a table.
-My workshop was empty and I was loving it.
+My workshop was empty, and I was loving it.
 So, how did it end up with me?
-Well, I took my kids for a thrift store scavenger hunt – where I give them a list of things to find and they team up to see who can find them first.
-We needed a break from our schedule and that was a last-minute option.
+Well, I took my kids for a thrift store scavenger hunt – where I give them a list of things to find, and they team up to see who can find them first.
+With that in mind, we needed a break from our schedule and that was a last-minute option.

 Can you blame me when I also find things like this vintage Powell globe the minute I walk in the door?
 This little gem will eventually find a home in my living room when we are done.

 Funny thing was that when my son and I were loading it, we tipped it over to turn it upside down and dropped the drawer on the ground.
 It fell into pieces and the shop guy said, “Your husband can fix it for you.”
 I paused (stared for a long time) and replied, “I can fix it myself.” (and in my head, “thank you very much. ahem”) Some wood glue and clamps and it was good as new.

 I will say that if the antique library table were staying in my home, I would leave it with wear and all.
 I have dark woods like that in my living room, including an upright grand over 100 years old with the same mahogany patina.